Skip to Content

 Updated: 5/5/2023

-Several years ago I stumbled upon this recipe at Allrecipes.com.
+Several years ago, I stumbled upon this recipe at Allrecipes.com.
 I was instantly crazy about it and my kids loved it!
 (An even bigger bonus!)

 I love that it is made with wild rice and not long grain, although I love both.
-I think the nutty, rich flavor of the wild rice is perfect pairing with pork chops!
+I think the nutty, rich flavor of the wild rice is a perfect pairing with pork chops!

 This recipe comes together in a matter of minutes, and is super easy to make!
 Lastly, I love that this is a “hearty” dish.
 One of those “stick to your ribs” comfort kind of meals.